dagbjorn/microcoffeeoncloud/README.md

 ##### Create an access token in DockerHub

-The `build.yml` workflow requires an access token for authenticating to DockerHub.
+The build workflow requires an access token for authenticating to DockerHub.

 Open https://hub.docker.com, sign in to your DockerHub account and create an access token as follows.